 The Nomination and Compensation Committee consists of at least three members of the Board of Directors, of which the majority are non-executive and independent.
 Since the Ordinary General Meeting 2014, the members of the Nomination and Compensation Committee have been directly elected by the General Meeting for a one-year term.
 Re-election is possible.
 In case of vacancies, the Board of Directors shall appoint the substitutes.
+The Board of Directors shall appoint the substitutes.
 The Board of Directors designates one member of the Nomination and Compensation Committee as its Chair each year at the first meeting of the Board of Director's after the Ordinary General Meeting.
 Accordingly, its current members are Eunice Zehnder-Lai (Chair), Adrian T. Keller, and Gabriel Baertschi.